glendmaatita/Tolkien/README.md

     layout: post
     title: Introduction to PHP
     date: 2013-09-20
-    author:
+    author: glend
-      name: Your Name
-      email: Your Email
-      facebook: Your Facebook
-      twitter: Your Twitter
-      github: Your Github
-      signature: Your Signature
     categories: category1
     ---

 *type: post* indicates that the file is a post file. *layout: post* means that we use post layout inside **_layouts** folder. *title* is your Post's title, you can change the title if you want.

-Author section is a place that you can describe yourself.
+Author is an alias of author taken from the config file (author section).
 And categories section will define your post's categories.
 You can add more than one category here, separated with comma (',').
 That's a header.

 For body section, you can add the body below the header.
 We can use Markdown which is highly recommended for body format.
 But you can also use HTML format.
 To use HTML format for the post body, you **must** change the post file extension to **.html**.
 So based on generated example file above, you must change its name to *date-title.html*.

+For another options and information run :

+    vendor\bin\tolkien generate:post -h

 #### Generate Page
-Page is just like Post, but without author, categories, and date section on its header. if we want to create a page for our **myblog** web, for example Contact page, we simply run this command below
+Page is just like Post, but without author, categories, and date section on its header. if we want to create a page for our **myblog** web, for example Contact page with ***page*** layout, we simply run this command below

-    vendor\bin\tolkien generate myblog page contact
+    vendor\bin\tolkien generate:page --layout=page myblog page "Contact Us"

 The command above will create a file with format title.markdown inside **_pages** folder.
 Its content is same with Post, has two section (header and body) and you can add the body below the header.
 The body format is Markdown, but you can use HTML format with the same rule as Post.

+For another options and information to generate page, run :

+    vendor\bin\tolkien generate:post -h

 #### Compile
 Compile is Tolkien's command for generate our static web page based on posts and pages file that we created before.
 The generated web page will be placed under **_sites** folder.
 Look at this compile command below